 Limb Preservation Center

 UMass Memorial Medical Center offers the only Limb Preservation Center in Central Massachusetts.
-Our team of vascular surgeons, podiatrists, and other specialists provide care for patients at high risk for foot and leg amputation, particularly those with diabetes and peripheral artery disease (PAD).
+Our team of vascular surgeons, podiatrists, and other wound care specialists treat patients at high risk for foot and leg amputation, particularly those with diabetes and peripheral artery disease (PAD).

 Treatment for patients with foot ulceration and PAD, and those at risk for developing these and related conditions is available.

-All patients are evaluated by a vascular surgeon with expertise in the healing of complex wounds.
+All patients are evaluated by a vascular surgeon/wound care specialist with expertise in the healing of complex wounds.
 An on-site, noninvasive vascular laboratory is available to evaluate both arterial and venous circulation.